 The Significance Of Deflection Versus Absorption

-Since 1988, AegisGuard™ Radiation Shields have been the only radiation shielding products proven to deflect, or reflect, radiation frequencies away from the body without affecting a products performance, power consumption, or for wireless products, signal strength.
+Since 1988, AegisGuard™ Radiation Shields are the only radiation shielding products proven to deflect, or reflect, radiation frequencies away from the body without affecting a products performance, power consumption, or for wireless products, signal strength.

-All models are non-absorbent, contain no conductive material, including graphite, MDF, nickel, silver, copper or other metal, grounding is not required, and their reflective properties eliminate absorption seepage concerns and safety issues.
+All models are non-absorbent, contain no conductive material, grounding is not required, and their reflective properties eliminate absorption seepage concerns and safety issues.

-Metal shielding materials are conductive and absorbing radiation at rates contingent upon their properties.
+Silver, copper, nickel, graphene and all other metal shielding materials are conductive and absorb radiation at varying rates contingent upon their properties.
 Grounding is mandatory because in addition to seepage as the material becomes saturated (illustrated below), its composition weakens and deteriorates over time, and absorption is accelerated.
 This is one of two reasons why every wireless product manufacturer, and the World Health Organization, do not recommend using shielding products claiming to absorb radiation.
 The second is absorbent shielding materials cause electrical and electronic products to increase their power consumption and, for wireless products, their radiated power levels.

 Forecasts predicting the explosive growth of wireless products, networks, their speed and operating frequencies served as justification for initiating a six year development effort in 2005.
 Its objective was to improve all AegisGuard™ L (Life) Series (LL, LP and LS) shielding compound surface technologies with a diffusing (scattering, breaking apart) deflection technology, while supporting higher frequency shielding applications without sacrificing shielding effectiveness.
 Completed in 2011, the shielding compound exterior surfaces were changed from smooth, to ridged, or jagged, diffusing deflected frequencies with the same shielding effectiveness and without degradation.
 This important feature eliminated all RF exposure risk concerns for individuals in the path of deflected frequencies when outdoors, in homes, offices, classrooms, offices, hospitals, etc.